 Bulk tank installations must be approved by an inspector before Alberta Milk is allowed to take shipments from that tank.
-To make an appointment, contact the Inspection and Investigation Section of Alberta Agriculture and Forestry at 403-755-1474.
+To make an appointment, contact the Inspection and Investigation Section of the Alberta Ministry of Agriculture, Forestry and Rural Economic Development at 403-755-1474.